Body Wisdom Blog

 I have had to find simple sanity in chaos, This is because I have had so much change, adversity and chaos in these last years that if I were to take a stress inventory I would be off the Richter scale!

 Since Covid began (as if that hasn’t been stressful enough), I lost my son, I got married, my ex husband died suddenly, and I moved both my home and office.
-I also am revamping my website and working with a marketing coach.
-It’s a lot.
+I am also revamping my website and working with a marketing coach.
+I became a grandma!

 So, people ask me: How are you staying sane?
 Well, I decided to share the 3 most important things I have been doing to keep sane in these times of Chaos.